semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 Careful though, the **query normalization factor** is not really relevant, and still, you have to be really careful when comparing the score of a document against different queries.

-As it is not really important, I won't talk about it here.
+As it is not very important, I won't talk about it here.

 #### Field-length norm